 – Eating adequate healthy fat

-– Taking supplements proven to help with PCOS symptoms and cravings (these are discussed more in our 3-month program)
+– Taking supplements proven to help with PCOS symptoms and cravings (these are discussed more in online PCOS program, The PCOS Symptom Reversal Method)

 Gibson-Helm M , Teede H , Dunaif A , Dokras A .
 Delayed diagnosis and a lack of information associated with dissatisfaction in women with polycystic ovary syndrome.
 J Clin Endocrinol Metab.
 2017;102 (2): 375-378